On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Molecules of Numerical Semigroups

-\begin{example} For $k \ge 1$, consider the numerical semigroup $M_1 = \langle 2, 21 \rangle$, whose molecules are depicted in Figure~\ref{fig:molecule of four NS}.
-It is easy to see that $x \in M_1^\bullet$ is a molecule if and only if we can factor $x$ using copies of $2$ and at most one copy of $21$.
+\begin{example} For $k \ge 1$, consider the numerical semigroup $N_1 = \langle 2, 21 \rangle$, whose molecules are depicted in Figure~\ref{fig:molecule of four NS}.
+It is not hard to see that $x \in N_1^\bullet$ is a molecule if and only if every factorization of $x$ contains at most one copy of $21$.
 Therefore